TheLazyTomcat/AdjustableCruiseControl/readme.txt

   integral part of the Delphi.
 In that case, remove or rename CFG files mentioned further, so they are not used during batch compilation.
-  After installing it, edit following files and change path that is stored in them so it leads to a place were you have installed this library:
+  After installing it, edit following files and change path that is stored in them so it leads to a place where you have installed this library:

     ./MainProgram/Delphi/dcc32.cfg
     ./Tools/GamesDataConverter/dcc32.cfg